BeyondNFT/sandbox/README.md

     owner: '0xAb5801a7D398351b8bE11C439e05C5B3259aeC9B',

     // owner_properties: optional | Mixed
-    // owner_properties can be an URI (to the Owner configuration) or an Object (containing the owner configuration)
+    // This is either the uri where to find the configuration file (string) or the content of this file (object - JSON.parsed)
-    // if it's an URI it will first retrieve the data and JSON.parse it
+    // if it's an URI the sandbox will first retrieve the data and JSON.parse it
     //
     // object containing all the properties the Owner configured
     // this should be the content of the NFT's stored configuration file (if set by the owner and NFT is configurable)